-In New South Wales, the offence of larceny carries a maximum penalty of five years imprisonment.
-However, if the matter is dealt with in the Local Court, the penalties available are subject to limitations depending on the value of the property stolen:
+Larceny is the same offence that is known as theft or stealing in other jurisdictions.
+The offence of larceny is contained in section 117 of the Crimes Act 1900 and carries a maximum penalty of five years imprisonment.
+However, if the matter is dealt with in the Local Court, the penalties available are subject to limitations depending on the value of the property stolen.

 - If the value exceeds $5,000 the maximum penalty is limited to two years imprisonment and/or 100 penalty units.